mike-scott/osfoundries/src/content/blog/2018-Jan-03-OpenCall.md

 __Encrypted communication:__

-When we build connected devices we want to have reference samples that are securable and a fundamental requirement is to support encrypted communication protocols.
+When we build connected devices we want to have reference samples that are securable, and a fundamental requirement is to support encrypted communication protocols.
 Of course on a constrained device, the memory limits make this quite a challenge and we are working on how to best enable Zephyr TCP (TLS) and UDP (DTLS) encryption.

 __Key storage:__